 One of his earliest studies revealed that alternate-day feeding made the rats’ brains resistant to toxins that induce cellular damage akin to the kind cells endure as they age.
 In follow-up rodent studies, his group found that intermittent fasting protects against stroke damage, suppresses motor deficits in a mouse model of Parkinson’s disease and slows cognitive decline in mice genetically engineered to mimic the symptoms of Alzheimer’s.

 A decidedly slender man, Mattson has long skipped breakfast and lunch except on weekends.
 “It makes me more productive,” he says.
 The 55-year-old researcher, who has a Ph.D. in biology but not a medical degree, has written or co-authored more than 700 articles.
 Mattson thinks that intermittent fasting acts in part as a form of mild stress that continually revs up cellular defenses against molecular damage.

 For instance, occasional fasting increases the levels of “chaperone proteins,” which prevent the incorrect assembly of other molecules in the cell.
 Additionally, fasting mice have higher levels of brain-derived…

 FFC Comment: I noticed the same that Dr. Mattson noticed; if I abstain from breakfast and lunch, I’m more productive and feel less fatigued.
 However, for years we’ve been told by the media that breakfast is the most important meal of the day, not to skip any meals and in fact graze every two hours.
 For whom I might ask?
 For the cereal makers and sellers, along with those selling cows, chickens and pigs for breakfast, lunch, dinner and snack.
-If you want to look like the cows, chickens and pigs do when they’re raised for your plate – all fattened up for slaughterer – you eventually will if you keep eating them.
+If you want to look like the cows, chickens and pigs look – all fattened up for slaughterer – you eventually will if you keep eating them.